-Baruch MFE Information Session: December 2, 2013 at 6pm, covering the upcoming Pre-MFE Program beginning in September 2013, Fall 2014 admission, and the online C++ certificate; RSVP and more information can be found here.
+Baruch MFE Information Session: March 27, 2014 at 6pm, covering the upcoming Pre-MFE Program and Fall 2014 admission; RSVP and more information can be found here.

 150 Most Frequently Asked Questions on Quant Interviews by Baruch MFE professors Dan Stefanica, Rados Radoicic, and Tai-Ho Wang was published in November 2013.